 John Deere vs. Cub Cadet Lawn Tractor Design

-First things first, let’s talk about the design of these two lawn tractors.
+First things, let’s talk about the design of these two lawn tractors.

 The John Deere D130 lawn tractor has a more classic look, with its signature green and yellow paint job.
 Its high-back seat provides excellent lumbar support, and the cruise control feature allows for easy mowing.
 The John Deere also has a cutting-edge Accel Deep deck, which delivers superior performance and a clean cut.